anonymin/thinkful-vday/old.md

 Let's begin.

-### Setup
+### Development Environment

 For this tutorial we will be using an online HTML, CSS, and Javascript code editor called [CSSDeck](http://cssdeck.com/).
 Sign up for a free plan [here](http://cssdeck.com/signup).
-After signing up, navigate to the homepage and click the "New" button to create a new environment for us to work in.
+After signing up, navigate to the homepage and click the "New" button to create a new development environment.

 You should see four panes.
-The three smaller panes on the left are for entering your HTML, CSS, and/or Javascript code, while the large pane displays a preview of the how the webpage will *actually* look.
+The three smaller panes on the left are for entering your HTML, CSS, and/or Javascript code, while the large pane displays a quick preview of the entered code.

 Let's look at a quick example before building our card.